roboav8r/statistical-estimation-theory/README.md

 - **ps6_p2.m**: Comparing Kalman Filter with Square Root Information Filter (SRIF) for the same linear system.
 Like `ps3_p2`, the SRIF performs better when matrices are not well-conditioned.
 - **ps6_p3.m**: Smoothing problem applied to the same system in `ps6_p2`.
 Uses Kalman Filtering, Kalman Smoothing, Information Filtering, and Information Smoothing.

+## Problem set 7: Nonlinear Estimation & the Extended Kalman Filter
+- **ps7_p1.m**: Comparison of analyical and linearized orbit propagation models.
+The linearized system uses MATLAB's `ode45` propagator.
+The difference  in the analytical and propagated orbit radii is less than 1 percent.

+## Problem set 8: Multiple-Model Kalman Filters, Sigma-Point (Unscented) Filter, and Particle Filtering
+- **ps8_prob_II.m**: Sigma-Point/Unscented Kalman filter problem with comparison to EKF.

 # Known errors/needed fixes